-From 2003 through 2008, and again beginning in Fall 2009, I have been one of the faculty leaders of the UGA VIGRE Algebra research group.
-This group of faculty, postdocs, graduate students, and the occasional undergraduate has worked on several open problems involving support varieties for algebraic groups and the symmetric group, cohomology of Lie algebras and quantum enveloping algebras over fields of small prime characteristic, low degree extensions for finite groups of Lie type, and more.
-We solved quite a few of the problems, and the group has five original research papers published or accepted.
+From 2003 through 2008, and again from 2009 through 2011, I was one of the faculty leaders of the UGA VIGRE Algebra research group.
+This group of faculty, postdocs, graduate students, and the occasional undergraduate worked on several open problems involving support varieties for algebraic groups and the symmetric group, cohomology of Lie algebras and quantum enveloping algebras over fields of small prime characteristic, low degree extensions for finite groups of Lie type, and more.
+We solved quite a few of the problems, and the group has seven original research papers published.

-I'm involved in various other aspects of the UGA Mathematics VIGRE II grant, including co-organizing a Summer School Program in May 2010 for graduate students and postdocs on Lie and representation theory.
-This two-week series of lectures and workshops will be followed by a three-day 2nd annual Southeast Lie Theory conference.
+I was involved in various other aspects of the UGA Mathematics VIGRE II grant, including co-organizing a Summer School Program in May 2010 for graduate students and postdocs on Lie and representation theory.
+This two-week series of lectures and workshops was followed by a three-day 2nd annual Southeast Lie Theory conference.